- Conspiracies – Shut your mouth for a minute.

 Throughout the entire drive home I couldn’t help but wonder how I would deal with the situation had that home been mine, and how I would act if I had children with such “bratty” dispositions.

-Did I mention that it was their children who were causing all of the disruptions?
+Yes, you read that correctly.
+It was their children… their living breathing children who were causing all of the disruptions.

 How do you know a “ghost” is evil?
 Or that something is “demonic”?